PaulBouchier/six_can/aider_six_can_runner.md

 This is the highest level module in a system that moves six soda cans to a goal area.
 It uses the following resources to accomplish the goal:
-- 'Nav2Pose' class to drive the robot to different poses from where 'CanTracker.choose_can()' is called to chose a can to grab.
+- 'BasicNavigator' parent class to drive the robot to different poses from where 'CanTracker.choose_can()' is called to chose a can to grab.
 - 'CaptureCan' class to move to the chosen can and grasp it and carry it to the goal, drop it, and return success or fail status